-3.14.2.
+4.6.2.
 Configuring an acquisition destination

-A set of properties is used to configure the acquisition destinations:
+A set of properties is used to configure the acquisition destination:

-- acquisition.className Mandatory property which indicates the acquisition class to use, depending on what content is acquired by the destination. - acquisition.period Tells the period between two acquisitions, default is 0 (no periodic acquisition) - persistent11 Tells if produced messages will be persistent, default is true (JMS default).
+- acquisition.className Mandatory property which indicates the acquisition class to use, depending on what content is acquired by the destination. - acquisition.period Tells the period between two acquisitions, default is 0 (no periodic acquisition) - persistent Tells if produced messages will be persistent, default is true (JMS default). - expiration Tells the life expectancy of produced messages, default is 0 (JMS default time to live). - priority Tells the JMS priority of produced messages, default is 4 (JMS default).